 Over the 2021–22 school year, PEN America also tracked efforts to ban not only books, but also whole academic courses, textbooks, and digital literacy apps.
 In Bossier Parish, Louisiana, the Epic reading app was removed from student iPads after parent objections about the inclusion of LGBTQ+ content.
 The school district in Brevard County, Florida, canceled its math app, Prodigy, for similar reasons.
 Along with educational gag orders targeting classroom discussions, efforts to censor and control public education are ranging beyond the physical collections of school libraries.

 Florida Gov. Ron DeSantis shows an image from the children’s book Call Me Max by transgender author Kyle Lukoff moments before signing the Parental Rights in Education bill during a news conference on Monday, March 28, 2022, at Classical Preparatory school in Shady Hills.
 At left is an image of The Genderbread Person, a teaching tool used for breaking the concept of gender.
 (Douglas R. Clifford/Tampa Bay Times via AP)

 The Most Banned Titles in the 2021–22 School Year

-The most banned titles include the groundbreaking work of Nobel laureate Toni Morrison, along with best-selling books that have inspired feature films, television series, and a Broadway show.
+The most banned book titles include the groundbreaking work of Nobel laureate Toni Morrison, along with best-selling books that have inspired feature films, television series, and a Broadway show.
 The list includes books that have been targeted for their LGBTQ+ content, their content related to race and racism, or their sexual content—or all three.